jakobbskov/sovereign-strength/README.md

 ## Repository status

-This repository currently documents the system architecture and intended direction.
-It should gradually become the authoritative source for:
+This repository should be the authoritative source for:

 - current implementation
 - deployment setup
 - data contracts
+- operating logic
 - release history

 ## License